questdb/questdb/CONTRIBUTING.md

 QuestDB is zero-GC along data pipelines.
 We expect contributions not to allocate if possible.
 That said we would like to help you to contribute zero-GC code, do not hesitate to reach out!

+## Committing

+We use [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to auto-generate release notes.
+We require all commit comments to conform.
+To that end commits have to be granular enough to be successfuly described using this method.